Metaplectic transformations and finite group actions on noncommutative tori: -theory of the of -dimensional with the flip action

 { }

-where $i_1, i_2, j_1, j_2$ are natural inclusion maps.
+where $i_1, i_2, j_1, j_2$ are the natural inclusion maps.
 The right vertical map $e_1$, which we will describe in a while, is constructed in Natsume's paper.
-We call it exponential map since it is based on the exponential index map in $K$-theory.
-We want to compare the above sequence with the classical Toeplitz exact sequence (with coefficient in $A$) which is same as the Pimsner-Voiculescu exact sequence for the trivial action of $\Z$.
+We call it exponential map since it is based on the exponential map in $\K$-theory.
+We want to compare the above sequence with the six-term exact sequence obtained from the classical Toeplitz exact sequence (with coefficient in $A$) which is same as the Pimsner--Voiculescu exact sequence for actions of $\Z$ on the C*-algebra $A$.